Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 ### Task 4: Create Data Flows
 In Azure Data Factory, create data flow to load 2020 Payroll data from Azure DataLake Gen2 storage to SQL db table created earlier:
-- Create a new data flow
+- Create a new data flow `dataflow_payroll2020`
 - Select the dataset for 2020 payroll file as the source, call the source activity `source_payroll_2020`
 - Click on the + icon at the bottom right of the source, from the options choose sink.
 A sink will get added in the dataflow.
 Call the sink activity `sink_payroll_2020`
 - Select the sink dataset as 2020 payroll table created in SQL db

-Repeat the same process to add data flow to load data for each file in Azure DataLake to the corresponding SQL DB tables.
+Repeat the same process to add data flow to load data for each file in Azure DataLake to the corresponding SQL DB tables:
+- `dataflow_payroll2021`
+- `dataflow_emp`
+- `dataflow_title`
+- `dataflow_agency`

 #### Check list
 - Capture screenshots of data flows in Data Factory